Stoddard Peak Hiking Guide: Map, Directions, & Fun Facts

 Stay on the east side of San Antonio Creek to begin ascending towards the peak.

-The paved road on the opposite side of the creek is the famous Mt Baldy Rd and it takes you to Stoddard Canyon Falls, which you can see by clicking the link below.
+The paved road on the opposite side of the creek is the famous Mt Baldy Rd and it takes you to the waterfall.

 We had received a few storms a couple of weeks prior to visiting the area, and it was noticeable.
 The creek was full and the road was flooded.